 The role of an advisor or consultant when working with clients is to help in selecting and monitoring collective investment trusts (CITs).
 Since this arena is still an emerging environment, not all asset managers have access to CITs.
-By working with plan sponsors, advisors can add value by detailing the benefits of CITs for all investment options, which includes the cost structure differences between CITs and mutual funds.
+By working with plan sponsors, advisors can add value by introducing CITs for all investment options, which includes the cost structure differences between CITs and mutual funds.

 Hiring a service provider to hold and manage plan assets, whose fees are paid with plan assets, is a fiduciary decision and should be made prudently.
 Prudence requires fiduciaries to consider relevant information (or that which they should know to be relevant) in order to make a well-informed decision.1